equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 ### backoffLimit

-The maximum number of restarts if the job containes fails can be sent in the request body to the job scheduler as a JSON document with an element named `backoffLimit`.
+The maximum number of restarts if the job fails can be sent in the request body to the job scheduler as a JSON document with an element named `backoffLimit`.

 The etl job in the example above has `backoffLimit` configured in its [`radixconfig.yaml`](../../references/reference-radix-config/#backofflimit).
 If a new job is sent to the job scheduler without an element `backoffLimit`, it will default to the value specified in radixconfig.yaml.